 You will need to prepare at least six questions (in case the interviewer covers some of the questions during the interview).
 Try to include questions that delve into the role and the company to demonstrate that you are committed and interested in more than just a payslip.

 Practice answering questions

 Prepare to answer open-ended questions in a punchy, clear and enthusiastic manner.
-Use the examples on our interview questions page and ask friends and family to practice with you.
+See below links to example interview questions for Finance, HR and Marketing roles, and ask friends and family to practice with you:

 At the Interview